leangjia/blender_docs/manual/compositing/types/converter/id_mask.rst

 Index
    Selection of the previously specified index.
 Anti-Aliasing
-   This post-process function refines the mask.
+   This post-processing filter smooths the mask edges.
 See :term:`anti-aliasing`.

 Outputs